-MOVING FORWARD

-Next Steps for The Philippine Platform Economy
+MOVING FORWARD: Next Steps for The Philippine Platform Economy

-This is the first study on the platform economy in the Philippines in light of Fairwork principles.
+This is the first study on the platform economy in the Philippines in light of Fairwork principles .
 We have established a baseline for the current situation of the country's platform economy, which allows us to study its development and update our ratings on an annual basis.
 In consideration of our findings, we present the following ways of moving forward to advance towards the improvement of work conditions for platform workers in the Philippines:

-Figure 1: Pathways of Change
+(Figure 1: Pathways of Change)

-I. Platforms:
+- I. Platforms.
 Our first and most direct pathway to improving working conditions for workers is by engaging directly with the platforms.
-We recommend that platforms adopt the following measures to improve working conditions:

-- Platforms should ensure that no worker earns below the minimum wage after costs and aim to grant a living wage after costs.
-We note that these are basic thresholds for a decent income and must be guaranteed for workers regardless of employment status. - Platforms should provide safeguards such as free accident insurance to protect workers from taskspecific risks and provide a safety net against financial vulnerabilities, such as the provision of sick pay.
+We recommend that platforms adopt the following measures to improve working conditions: - Platforms should ensure that no worker earns below the minimum wage after costs and aim to grant a living wage after costs.
+We note that these are basic thresholds for a decent income and must be guaranteed for workers regardless of employment status. - Platforms should provide safeguards such as free accident insurance to protect workers from task-specific risks and provide a safety net against financial vulnerabilities, such as the provision of sick pay.
 Many platforms, moreover, do not have insurance against scams and fake bookings or mechanisms to compensate riders in such scenarios.
 Workers should not be asked to shoulder the burden of fake bookings.
 They may also consider replacing cash on delivery and migrating to an accessible financial payment system (e.g., GCash and Maya) to ensure advance payment for food deliveries.

-- Platforms should establish a transparent and evenhanded process for formulating policies that affect workers.
+- Platforms should establish a transparent and even-handed process for formulating policies that affect workers.
 Platforms must ensure that significant changes to their policies are discussed fully with workers, especially if these impact income levels.
-Workers should also be able to appeal disciplinary decisions through a fair and accountable mechanism, and promote nondiscriminatory policies. - Workers should be granted the right to collectively voice their concerns and should be provided with the infrastructure (email lists, office space, etc.) for meaningful bargaining and governance.
+Workers should also be able to appeal disciplinary decisions through a fair and accountable mechanism, and promote non-discriminatory policies. - Workers should be granted the right to collectively voice their concerns and should be provided with the infrastructure (email lists, office space, etc.) for meaningful bargaining and governance.

 II.
-Policymakers:
+Policymakers.
 Fairwork Philippines will continue to engage with policy makers to advocate for the rights and protection of Filipino platform workers.
 Based on our research, these are Fairwork's recommendations for policymakers in the Philippines:

-Government must enact a policy to formalise platform workers' employment status:
+Government must enact a policy to formalise platform workers' employment status

 - Platform workers, due to their ambiguous status as independent contractors or mere 'technology users', are denied employee rights, benefits, and protections.
 There are also unique challenges in enforcing minimum wage laws due to the ambiguity of this worker classification, resulting in pay disparities across platforms. - Another fundamental problem that regulators should consider is the lack of social protection.
-This is a concern, given that the types of work undertaken by platform workers expose them to a high risk of accidents, traffic violations, and illnesses.62 Bodily injuries are often unavoidable in the transportation sector, and riders face physical and psychological stress to maintain good ratings.
-Their mental health is often affected due to demanding and dissatisfied customers, with customer ratings determining their performance levels and rankings.63 Challenges with job misclassification prevent workers from getting proper social protection like SSS, Pag-Ibig, Philhealth, and ECC, even when there is a clear need for this.
-New registration processes, contributions, funding, and benefit distribution systems would be required to provide social safety to previously unprotected groups such as platform riders.
-Yet, currently, social protection consists of contributory systems, which compel riders to contribute a percentage of their wages to these schemes.
-Thus, if enacted, a policy change would also require platforms and the government to instil trust and raise awareness among platform employees.
+This is a concern, given that the types of work undertaken by platform workers expose them to a high risk of accidents, traffic violations, and illnesses.
+Bodily injuries are often unavoidable in the transportation sector, and riders face physical and psychological stress to maintain good ratings.
+Their mental health is often affected due to demanding and dissatisfied customers, with customer ratings determining their performance levels and rankings.
+Challenges with job misclassification prevent workers from getting proper social protection like SSS, Pag-Ibig, Philhealth, and ECC, even when there is a clear need for this.